1. Methane Bubbles

 3. Soak a dollar bill in 50% isopropyl alcohol.
 Remove it using tongs (grab the dollar bill in center, hold it in horizontal position).
 Move the dollar bill into the flame of the Bunsen burner.
 Leave it in the flame for only a second than take it out of the flame and watch it burn over the sink.

-NOTE: If the dollar bill itself catches fire, wave the bill back and forth to blow it out.
+NOTE: If the dollar bill itself catches fire, go to the sink and run water over it.

 Alcohol burns and the dollar bill is fine.
 Why?